dandepan303/blog/content/post/hardmodding-switch/index.md

 > ## QUICK WARNING
 >
 > This is not a comprehensive guide.
 Just a blog post about how I did it myself.
-If you want to "mod/hack" your switch, I recommend following thourough guides on [switch.hacks.guide](https://switch.hacks.guide) and following the dissassembly guides on [IFIXIT](https://www.ifixit.com/Teardown/Nintendo+Switch+Teardown/78263?srsltid=AfmBOopafqIlha4w_7wViLBNHRTsR9xevz8mXbvGGDWJCnt6BXANPRET).
+If you want to "mod/hack" your switch, I recommend following thourough guides on [switch.hacks.guide](https://switch.hacks.guide) and following the dissassembly guides on [ifixit](https://www.ifixit.com/Teardown/Nintendo+Switch+Teardown/78263?srsltid=AfmBOopafqIlha4w_7wViLBNHRTsR9xevz8mXbvGGDWJCnt6BXANPRET).
+As always, you, and only you, are responsible for what happens to your console.

 Hey!
 It's me, Dean.
 Welp, here we are.
 This is my (almost) selfhosted blog/portfolio/git server for my stuff.
 I will probably post anything here that I think is interesting.